ctb/titus-blog/src/w4s-overview.rst

 -------------------

-We've made a lot of progress even in the year or two since Michael Nielsen's book was written -- the advances in open access alone ahve been stunning.
+We've made a lot of progress even in the year or two since Michael Nielsen's book was written -- the advances in open access alone have been stunning.
 But I don't think Open Access is enough; we need to enable more scientists to be *makers*, not just *consumers*, of data, code, and online communities.